mongodb/docs/source/includes/fact-atlas-search-banner.rst

-.. admonition:: MongoDB Atlas Search
+.. note:: MongoDB Atlas Search
-   :class: note

    :atlas:`Atlas Search </atlas-search>` makes it easy to build fast, relevance-based search capabilities on top of your MongoDB data.
 Try